RobThree/P1-meter/README.md

 # ![Logo](data/favicon.svg) P1-meter

-This project reads "telegrams" from a P1 meter and POSTs them to a given HTTP endpoint for further processing.
+This project reads "telegrams" from a P1 meter and POSTs them to a given HTTP endpoint for further processing and also provides the data over TCP port 23 (for Home Assitant integration for example).
 No fancy schmancy MQTT stuff or anything.
-Plain, simple, pure HTTP POST.
+Plain, simple, pure HTTP POST + Serial over WiFi.
 That's it.

 ## Getting started